Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Third-order response functions

-The first group of mixed terms we consider is of order 3 and 1 in $\mu_0$ and $\mu_1$, respectively.
-In particular, the nonzero term resulting from the presence of the annihilation and creation operators in the first position (to the right of $U_1$) is given by:
+The first group of mixed terms we consider is of order 3 and 1 in $\hat{\mu}_0$ and $\hat{\mu}_1$, respectively.
+In particular, the terms resulting from the presence of the annihilation and creation operators in the first position (to the right of $\hat{U}_1$) is given by the following:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0001}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0001}\,g_{jkl}^{(e)}$.

-The terms resulting from the presence of the annihilation and creation operators in the second position (to the right of $U_2$) are given by:
+The terms resulting from the presence of the annihilation and creation operators in the second position (to the right of $\hat{U}_2$) are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0010}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0010}\,g_{jkl}^{(e)}$.

-The terms resulting from the presence of the annihilation and creation operators in the third position (to the right of $U_3$) are given by:
+The terms resulting from the presence of the annihilation and creation operators in the third position (to the right of $\hat{U}_3$) are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0100}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{0100}\,g_{jkl}^{(e)}$.

-The nonzero term resulting from the presence of the annihilation and creation operators in the fourth position (to the left of $U_3$) is given by:
+The terms resulting from the presence of the annihilation and creation operators in the fourth position (to the left of $\hat{U}_3$) is given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C_{1000}^{jkl}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C_{1000}^{jkl}\,g_{jkl}^{(e)}$.

 The above equations define the functions $a^{(3)}_k$ and $c^{(3)}_k$, which enter the expressions of the terms given below.